sal55/langs/MDescr.md

     A.lsw           A.[0..31]
     A.msw           A.[32..63]
 ````
-All are read/write except the first two
+All are read/write except the first two.

 ### Importing via FFI